JuanMantilla/mobileCarrier/README.md

 ### Installation

 #### Using docker
 - Go to the docker directory and use "docker compose up".
-This will create the Mongo DB and Mobile carieer app containers, it will also seed the DB with initial data.
+This will pull the latest Mongo DB and Mogbile carrier app 1.0.0 images from docker hub and create the Mongo DB and Mobile carieer app containers.
+It will also seed the DB with initial data.

 #### Locally
 - mvn pacakge